jphilbert/D3-Organization-Chart/README.md

 For fun, use the **animate** button

 ## Installing / Using
-This demo ultizes several packages.
+This demo utilizes several packages.
 Currently they should be installed in ../../common/script/<package>/ or simply change the paths in the header.
 The packages are:
 * [jquery](http://jquery.com/)
 * [jquery UI](http://jqueryui.com/)
 * [underscore](http://underscorejs.org/)